yogmel/shortly-test/README.md

 - `components`: components that are meant to be used in not a specific page
 - `data`: view specific data, such as section texts and router links
 - `styles`: general and global styles

+---

+### Future improvements

+- Add more view tests
+- Add try/catch for failed requests
+- Evaluate accessibility
+- Check for performance improvements
+- Check better way to handle svg (for testing)
+- Refactor scss and shared components
+- Use (de)serialization library